Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank John Burken and Tim Cox for providing the lateral aircraft dynamics model used in Example \ref{eg1_FC}, Antai Xie for helpful discussions on the retrospective performance variable decomposition, Sneha Sanjeevini for discussions on the appendix, and Muneeza Azmat for discussions on filtering.
-This research was supported by ONR under BRC grant N00014-18-1-2211 and AFOSR under grant FA9550-20-1-0028.
+This research was supported by ONR under BRC grant N00014-18-1-2211 and AFOSR under grant FA9550-20-1-0028 and DDDAS grant FA9550-18-1-0171.